LUDWIG TUMAN

 Thomas Neal, Composer & Choral Director

-Ludwig Tuman is an international award winning composer.
+Ludwig Tuman, known to his students as Lou Tuman, is an international award winning composer.

 He is also active as a pianist, teaching artist, producer, writer and speaker